NirmalSilwal/Calculator_using_Java/README.md

 Simple calculator for basic math operation developed using Java, AWT, Swing.

-### Main_Calculator.java  is the file containing main method.
+**Main_Calculator.java**  is the file containing main method.

-### Calculator.java has all the logic for calculator that uses AWT and Swing for the implementation.
+**Calculator.java** has all the logic for calculator that uses AWT and Swing for the implementation.

+**My_Calculator.jar** is the executable file, you can use it without any instruction as it is simple calculator.